 - What does success look like with this project?

 - Who else will be involved in this decision?

-- When do you need to have this project done by?
+- When do you need to have this project done?

-If the prospect says, "I don’t know,” that tells you that either she’s not serious, or she’s not a decision maker.
-And if it's the latter?
-Well, somewhere during the approval process, the real decision maker will ask her those same questions.
+If the prospect says, "I don’t know" to any of those questions, they're either not serious or not a decision-maker.
+If it's the latter, you don't necessarily have to jump ship.
+Somewhere during the approval process, the real decision-maker will ask them those same questions.
 Without a satisfactory response, the deal won’t move forward.

 Sales reps are used to hearing “We don’t have the budget,” and “I can’t afford that price.”
-And that shouldn’t be your cue to give up -- many prospects use price as a convenient excuse to get off the phone.
+But that shouldn’t be your cue to give up — many prospects use price as a convenient excuse to get off the phone.

-Now you’ve created some goodwill -- so it’s a great time to request a referral.
+Now you’ve created some goodwill, it’s a great time to request a referral.
 Say, "Do you know anyone who’s looking for a more robust solution?"

 Given your line of work, you probably enjoy a little competition.
-But as sales expert Jeff Hoffman explains, pursuing a sale when there’s three or more other vendors in the mix isn’t usually worth it.
+But as sales expert Jeff Hoffman explains, pursuing a sale when there are three or more other vendors in the mix isn’t usually worth it.

-Not only do your chances of closing decrease with every direct competitor, Hoffman says, the fact that you’re facing so many other vendors suggests the deal’s still in early stages.
-You’ll likely be working with a lower-level employee, rather than the decision maker.
+Not only do your chances of closing decrease with every direct competitor, Hoffman says, but the fact that you’re facing so many other vendors also suggests the deal’s still in early stages.
+You’ll likely be working with a lower-level employee, rather than the decision-maker.

 And even if you turn down an RFP, that doesn’t mean the opportunity is lost.